KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    Browsing the member tree.

 2. by typing member’s name or it’s part in the input field and clicking on the search button.
 The research will be possible if the user enters at least four letters.
-If the user wishes to include member’s siblings to the research, the checkbox (:numref:`dialogforslicerchoosing`, (d))needs to be checked;
+If the user wishes to include member’s siblings to the research, the checkbox (:numref:`dialogforslicerchoosing` (d))needs to be checked;

 .. figure:: media/image163.png